samahAbbas11/Kaltura_Task/README.md

 ## Required:

-#### You need to set kubernetes cluster:
+1. #### You need to set kubernetes cluster:

-  - You can set minikube (instructions  are in the link : https://minikube.sigs.k8s.io/docs/start/ )
+	  - You can set minikube (instructions  are in the link : https://minikube.sigs.k8s.io/docs/start/ ) , OR...

-  OR

 	  - If you have docker desktop on your computer, enable kubernetes (https://docs.docker.com/desktop/kubernetes/)

-#### You need to install the nginx ingress-controller:
+2. #### You need to install the nginx ingress-controller:
  	 - Follow  the instructions in the link : https://kubernetes.github.io/ingress-nginx/deploy/#docker-desktop

 ______________________________________________